Ghost Dance War: Standing Rock reservation

 The Standing Rock reservation also became a key point in the Ghost Dance movement.
 John M. Carignan, a Standing Rock school teacher, had reported that by October 1890, the number of his students had dwindled from 60 to just 3, saying that parents were pulling their children out of school to participate in the Ghost Dance.
+On December 14, 1890, US Indian agent James McLaughlin drafted a letter to Lieutenant Henry Bullhead, an Indian agency policeman, that included instructions and a plan to capture Sitting Bull.
+The plan called for the arrest to take place at dawn on December 15 and advised the use of a light spring wagon to facilitate removal before his followers could rally.
+Bullhead decided against using the wagon.
+He intended to have the police officers force Sitting Bull to mount a horse immediately after the arrest.